cn-uofbasel/ccn-lite/tutorial/tutorial.md

 Optionally you can send us a [pull request](https://github.com/cn-uofbasel/ccn-lite/pulls) or an email with the code of your service and we will publish it to the testbed.

 ### 6. Uninstall sbt and downloaded libraries
-Use the following to uninstall nfn-scala and its dependencies:
+Use the following to uninstall NFN-scala and its dependencies:
-* Delete the local nfn-scala repository
+* Delete the local NFN-scala repository
 * Uninstall sbt (and remove `~/.sbt` if it still exists)
 * Remove `~/.ivy2` (this will of course also delete all your cached Java jars if you are using ivy)